 Our teaching and our students

-The School also provides teaching in the basic medical sciences (anatomy, physiology, immunology, microbiology, biochemistry, genetics, and pharmacology) in almost every degree delivered by the Faculty of Health and Medicine, as well as some of the degrees offered by the Faculty of Education and Arts, and the Faculty of Science and Information Technology.
+The School also provides teaching in the basic medical sciences (anatomy, physiology, immunology, microbiology, biochemistry, genetics, and pharmacology) in almost every degree delivered by the Faculty of Health and Medicine, as well as some of the degrees offered by the Faculty of Education and Arts, and the Faculty of Science.
 In total, the School teaches into 71 courses taken by over 1200 full-time equivalent students enrolled in 15 different programs.
 Students enrolled in study areas as diverse as medicine, nursing, physiotherapy, medical radiation science, podiatry, oral health and exercise and sports science all come into contact with staff of the School of Biomedical Sciences and Pharmacy.

 In August 2012 The Dunkley Medal was established and is awarded for 'Excellence in Biomedical Research' by a student graduating with a Bachelor of Biomedical Science (Honours) at the University of Newcastle.
 It is a distinguished award, not necessarily presented every year, but rather on occasions of outstanding criteria-based achievement.